ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Runner_Methods.md

 ### Avarage

-Selects using the mysql `avg` function and returns the result.
+Selects using the MySQL `avg` function and returns the result.

 ```php
 // SQL: select avg(`age`) from `people` limit 0, 1